 The Sharks Foundation's programs enrich the lives of thousands of youth.
-Our Reading Is Cool presented by Comerica Bank program reaches over 30,000 students in close to 1100 K-6 classrooms in Santa Clara and Southern Alameda Counties.
+Our Reading Is Cool Presented by Comerica Bank program reaches more than 36,000 students in over 1200 K-6 classrooms in Santa Clara and Southern Alameda Counties.
 This is one of the biggest literacy programs in the NHL and, over the years, has taught more than 250,000 students the importance of reading.

 The Sharks Foundation's "Holiday Assist" party pairs Sharks players, coaches and front office staff with families in need during the holiday season.
-Families are treated to a night of dinner, entertainment, skating and gifts in hopes of brightening their holidays.
+In 2013, over 40 underserved families were treated to a night of dinner, entertainment, skating and gifts in hopes of brightening their holidays.

-The Second Harvest Food Bank Food Drive collected food to provide approximately 6 barrels of food and over $3,400 to help feed families during the holidays.
+The Second Harvest Food Bank Food Drive collected food to provide 19 barrels of food and over $8,200 to help feed families during the holidays.

-In 2012, the U.S. Marine Corps Reserve Toys for Tots Drive collected more than 1,700 toys and over $5,400 in monetary donations, making it the Marine Corps Reserve's highest earning event of the year.
-At the conclusion of the 2011 drive Sergeant Best, the Toys for Tots coordinator said "This was by far our biggest donation drive ever".
+In 2013, the U.S. Marine Corps Reserve Toys for Tots Drive collected more than 1,100 toys and over $15,300 in monetary donations, making it the Marine Corps Reserve's highest earning event of the year.

 When does the Sharks Foundation's grant cycle open?